-Estimated Operating Operating Expenses are defined as those expenses required to operate and maintain a primary vessel and a pro rata allocation of a spare vessel from Expenses WETA's fleet for the initial service level as defined in this agreement.
-General maintenance and repair of vessels, as well as terminal and berthing facilities, such as parking lots, signage, ticketing facilities, floats, piles, gangways and other service equipment will also be considered operating expenses.
+Estimated Operating Expenses are defined as those expenses required to operate and Operating maintain a primary vessel and a pro rata allocation of a spare vessel from WETA's fleet for the initial service level as defined in this agreement.
+General Expenses maintenance and repair of vessels, as well as terminal and berthing facilities, such as parking lots, signage, ticketing facilities, floats, piles, gangways and other service equipment will also be considered operating expenses.
 Finally, a portion of WETA administrative staff time and expense is included in the estimate of operating expenses.
 Attachment A presents a conceptual estimate of annual vessel operating expenses and revenues based on existing FY 2015 costs and assumptions regarding regulatory requirements, fuel and labor rates for commute-only services as described in Initial Ferry Service Level above.
 Actual expenses may vary from this estimate and would be updated as services are developed and operation is implemented.
 Significant or structural changes to the regulatory environment governing crew levels will cause a revision of this agreement.
 Operating Funding An operational subsidy will be required to initiate and sustain Seaplane Lagoon ferry service.
 The operational subsidy is defined as the amount required to fund the excess of operating expenses over revenue generated by passenger fares, parking fees or other service-generated revenue.
-Seaplane Lagoon ferry service shall be initiated when sufficient operational funding has been secured for a minimum service period of ten years.
-As of the time of this MOU's execution, no sufficient operating funding is available.
+Seaplane Lagoon ferry service shall be initiated when sufficient operational funding has been secured for a no sufficient operating funding is available.

 WETA and the City agree to collaborate in seeking regional and other funding sources for operational subsidies for WETA ferry service at Seaplane Lagoon, including any funding from a potential regional funding measure.
 WETA and the City will actively advocate for Seaplane Lagoon ferry service, and will support one another's efforts to obtain regional and other funding.